 The following is a summary of the ongoing responsibilities for OTCQX International quoted securities:

-- Compliance with Laws – OTCQX quoted companies must maintain compliance applicable securities laws of its country of domicile and application U.S. federal and state securities laws.
+- Compliance with laws – OTCQX quoted companies must maintain compliance with applicable securities laws of its country of domicile and application of U.S. federal and state securities laws.
 The company must comply with Exchange Act Rule 10b-17 and FINRA rule 6490 regarding notification and processing of corporate actions (such as name changes, splits and dividends).
-The company must cooperate with any securities regulators, whether in its country of domicile or in the U.S., including self-regulatory organizations;
+The company must cooperate with any securities regulators, whether in its country of domicile or in the U.S., including self-regulatory organizations.

 A company may be removed from the OTCQX if, at any time, it fails to meet the eligibility and continued quotation requirements subject to a 30-day notice and opportunity to address them.
 In addition, OTC Markets Group may remove the company’s securities from trading on OTCQX immediately and at any time, without notice, if OTC Markets Group, upon its sole and absolute discretion, believes the continued inclusion of the company’s securities would impair the reputation or integrity of OTC Markets Group or be detrimental to the interests of investors.
 In addition, OTC Markets can temporarily suspend trading on the OTCQX pending investigation or further due diligence review.